-We are committed to show significant impact at the smallholder household level due to increased access to digital services through Digifarm and other key interventions.
+We are committed to show significant impact at the smallholder household level due to increased access to digital services through DigiFarm and other key interventions.
 Due to the broad range and varied availability of digitally-enabled products and services offered to farmers via the DigiFarm platform, the cause-and-effect of increased financial opportunity, extension, and market facilitation on income and productivity remains ambiguous.

 The (2020) impact evaluation will employ a “difference in differences” (DD) design.
 We will measure key outcomes for DigiFarm users (of varying engagement) and non-users over a period of two years, allowing for natural crossing over between groups to identify effects of exposure.
 We expect there to be some differences between the two groups to begin with, but assume those differences would stay constant over time in the absence of DigiFarm.

-With our learning partners Dalberg Research we developed a base of evidence across our interventions and outcomes to support our learning agenda, internal M&E coordination, programmatic focus, and external proposals.
+With our learning partner Dalberg Research we developed a base of evidence across our interventions and outcomes to support our learning agenda, internal M&E coordination, programmatic focus, and external proposals.
 The resulting Evidence Gap Map allows us to draw insights about the quality and quantity of existing research.

 The framework for the mapping looks at the impact of four interventions on smallholder services:

-The Evidence Map is a live and editable document and includes an Evidence Dashboard, a Repository of Evidence, instructions on navigating the Map and classifications for evidence and definitions.
+The Evidence Gap Map is a live and editable document and includes an Evidence Dashboard, a Repository of Evidence, instructions on navigating the Map and classifications for evidence and definitions.

-For example, in Uganda, AgriFin Mobile tested new business models and developed a platform that provides access to markets in previously underserved areas, at an average of up to 20% above prevailing market prices.
+For example, in Uganda, AgriFin Mobile tested new business models and developed a platform that provided access to markets in previously underserved areas, at an average of up to 20% above prevailing market prices.

-In Indonesia, AgriFin Mobile helped bank Mandiri expand its agent banking network.
+In Indonesia, AgriFin Mobile helped Bank Mandiri expand its agent banking network.
 Farmers now access mobile banking and new forms of credit bundled with agricultural services.

 In Zimbabwe, AgriFin Mobile partnered with Econet and the Zimbabwe Farmers Union to provide farmers with agriculture insurance and connect them to new markets.
-Select from the adjacent links to read some of the Program’s impact reports.